slebastard/STDP_Pheno_CalciumSynapticPlasticity/README.md

 This repository contains a framework for testing models of calcium-based synaptic plasticty.
 Voltage-dependent calcium ions influx into both the presynaptic and postsynaptic sides have been shown to be both necessary and sufficient for induction of synaptic plasticity.

-Here we share a Matlab framework for testing calcium-based models of synaptic plasticity.
+Hello there!
+This is a Matlab framework for testing calcium-based model of plasticity both at the level of a synapse and at the level of a network of neurons.

+## How to run this?
+- To test a plasticity rule at the synapse level, parameterize and run simuSynapse.m
+- To implement a calcium-based rule at the network level (only pheno rule supported at this moment), parameterize and run simuNetwork.m

+## Available models
 Two models are included:
 - naive model, with a single variable for synaptic plasticity.
 This model is a simplified version of the model introduced by Grauper & Brunel in [1].
-- phenomenological model, with a phosphorylation variable and a plasticity variable, dependent on the former by a noise-dependent transform
+- 3-vars phenomenological model, with a phosphorylation variable and a plasticity variable, dependent on the former by a noise-dependent transform

-Additional models can be developed and plugged in the framework
+## Available networks
+Right now the type of network implemented is that studied by N. Brunel in [2].
+Additional network architectures will be added in the futture

 ## Available tests
 The framework allows for the following tests, all launched form Models/simu.m: